unrealwork/atsd-use-cases/how-to/database/historize/README.md

 The configuration determines rules for mapping results of the query to ATSD schema.

-The ATSD schema requires that each time series has an entity name, a metric name, time, value.
+The ATSD schema requires that each series has an entity name, a metric name, time, and value.
 Series tags are optional and are set for series with extra dimensions.

-Both of the below queries will be storing data under the manually specified 'ops_db' value.
+Both of the below queries will store data under the manually specified 'ops_db' value.

 A common 'orders.' metric prefix is set so that these series can be distinguished from other similarly named metrics (avoid naming collision).

 > The same result can be accomplished by modifying column aliases which is less convenient in case of `SELECT *` queries.

-* Configuration for `stat_orders_hourly_total` view
+* Configuration for `stat_orders_hourly_total` view:

 This query doesn't have any text columns and as such doesn't require any series tags.